Polarized relations on horizontal SL(2)s: The classical case

 \section{The classical case}

 In this section we study the ``classical case'' that $D$ is Hermitian symmetric, and $T^h D = D$.
-This includes the cases that $D$ is the period domain parameterizing polarized Hodge structures with Hodge numbers $(g,g)$ or $(1,m,1)$ (which corresponds to curves and principally polarized abelian varieties, and K3--surfaces, respectively).\footnote{However, in the latter case we revert to $G(\bR)^+$-orbits and conjugacy classes.}
+This includes the cases that $D$ is the period domain parameterizing polarized Hodge structures with Hodge numbers $(g,g)$ or $(1,m,1)$ (which corresponds to curves and principally polarized abelian varieties, and K3--surfaces, respectively).

 It will be helpful to first review commuting horizontal $\tSL(2)$'s associated with strongly orthogonal roots.
 (The discussion in \S\ref{S:rtsl2} is terse; see \cite[\S6]{KR1} for more detail.)